Potestas06/IQ-tester/self-reflection-Patrick.md

 # Self reflection Patrick

-In my opinion there were things we could have done better:

-- Better distributing of work
-- Increase accuracy of the test

-What was Good
+What I liked:

 - I learned new things
 - The ideas where briliant
 - The website looks good

+What we should improve on:

+- Better distributing of work
+- Increase accuracy of the test